MatthewRalston/kdb/quickstart.md

 <img src="https://render.githubusercontent.com/render/math?math=\log10 P(x|R) = \log10 p(x_{1}) %2B \sum_{i=2}^{N-k} \log10 a_{ij}">

+The meaning of three transition probability notations is as follows: a<sub>ij</sub> and a<sub>st</sub> and a<sub>Xi-1,Xi</sub>

+1. a<sub>st</sub>

+The more generic form of a transition probability in general, the idea of the ratio of a specific frequency of an output sequence compared to all of the other 4 possible output states/nodes or whatever you want to refer to the states as in the Markov model, with respect to the prefix k-1mer that q<sub>t</sub> shares with each q<sub>sc</sub>, where c represents one other possible output states, as a single base on the end of the growing Markov chain.

+2. a<sub>ij</sub>

+A specific transition probability from k-mer i to k-mer j out of the L-k+1 k-mers of the input sequence, as modeled by the NULL model:

+In this case, q<sub>t</sub> is the uniform random probability of a k-mer, namely the number of k-mers (proportional library size) divided by the number of possible k-mers (4<sup>k</sup>).

+Then, for the actual model of the choice of state change, we add  the frequencies of the possible output sequences, which in the simplest first-order null model are the mononucleotide frequencies.

+3. a<sub>Xi-1,Xi</sub>

+The same transition probability as above, but under the ALTERNATIVE model.
+In our model, we use the frequency of the 1st/0th observed k-mer, P(X1|R) = q<sub>X1</sub> to initialize the Markov chain.

+Then, we use the observed frequencies of each outgoing state change as the denominator as before, to represent the first order state changes.

 ```bash
 # This will create a tsv of probabilities and log-odds ratios.
 kmerdb probability input.fasta example.kdb example.kdbi
 ```